Johnwesleyfaustin/Johnwesleyfaustin/README.md

 - 👋 Hi, I’m @Johnwesleyfaustin
-- 👀 I’m interested in Web Development...
+- 👀 I’m interested in Computer Networking...
-- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on Discord
+- 💞️ Feel free to reach out, please!
-- 📪 Reach me via email:wanaidatarthe@gmail.com

 <!---
 Johnwesleyfaustin/Johnwesleyfaustin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.